 - If you choose to work with your old data, you cannot send or receive e-mail messages

 It is a detailed message that shows that your primary mailbox has been moved on Exchange Server.

 Now you cannot continue to work with the temporary mailbox as it will not allow you to send or receive emails message, so there is a need to look forward to perform some troubleshooting to find the issue and remove it.

 Note: It is not recommended to connect to temporary mailbox as it might result in data loss at some point of time.

 Microsoft has given some workaround methods that you can follow to reattach your primary mailbox with the Outlook again.

 - Delete all accounts from Outlook except the primary one.

 - Delete the original account profile and create a new one.

-- Enable the Cached Exchange Mode.
+- Enable the Cached Exchange Mode in Outlook.